FOehlschlaeger/udemy-tableau-fundamentals-of-data-visualization/README.md

 This project contains data for processing and visualization using [Tableau Public on Windows](https://public.tableau.com/en-us/s/download).
 The content origins from the Udemy course [Fundamentals of Data Visualization in Tableau](https://www.udemy.com/course/fundamentals-of-data-visualization-in-tableau/).

-In the context of the course the basic usage and functionalities of Tableau Public are presented.
+In the context of the course the basic usage and functionalities of Tableau Public are introduced.

 ## Course Chapters
 - [x] Introduction to Tableau: Connecting data in Tableau, exploring Tableau's interface